d2l-ai/d2l-en/chapter_computational-performance/multiple-gpus.md

 ## Define the Model

 We use LeNet, introduced in :numref:`chapter_lenet`, as the sample model for this section.
-Here, the model implementation only uses ndarrays.
+Here, the model implementation only uses `ndarray`s.

 ```{.python .input  n=10}
 # Initialize model parameters